Welcome to VENT Experts!

 Use Rigid or Semi-Rigid Ducting

-Get the Right Diameter.
+Get the Right Diameter

 Keep it Short and Straight

-Plan the shortest, straightest duct path possible.
+Plan the shortest, straightest path possible.
 Every 90-degree bend adds significant resistance.
 Use 45-degree bends if you must turn.

 What Other Features Matter?